entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 Liu HT.
 1955.
 Kiangyousteus, a new arthrodiran fish from Szechuan, China.
 Acta Palaeontologica Sinica 3: 271–274.

 Long JA.
 1984.
 New phyllolepids from Victoria and the relationships of the group.
 Proceedings of the Linnean Society New South Wales 107: 263–308.

 Long JA.
 1987.
 A new dinichthyid fish (Placodermi: Arthrodira) from the Upper Devonian of Western Australia, with a discussion of dinichthyid interrelationships.
 Records of the Western Australian Museum 13: 515–540.

 Long JA.
 1988.
 A new camuropiscid arthrodire (Pisces: Placodermi) from Gogo, Western Australia.
 Zoological Journal of the Linnean Society 94: 233–258.

 Long JA.
 1990.
 Two new arthrodires (placoderm fishes) from the Upper Devonian Gogo Formation Western Australia.
 Memoirs of the Queensland Museum 28: 51–64.

 Long JA.
 1995.
 A new plourdosteid arthrodire from the Upper Devonian Gogo Formation of Western Australia.
 Palaeontology 38 (part 1): 39–62.

 Maddison WP, Donoghue MJ, Maddison DR. 1984.
 Outgroup analysis and parsimony.
-Sytematic Zoology 83:
+Sytematic Zoology 83: 83–103.
-83–103.

 Mark-Kurik E. 1963.
 On the spinal plate of the Middle Devonian arthrodire.
 Homostius.
 Eesti NSV Teaduste Akadeemia Geoloogia Instituudi Uurimused 13: 189–200 (Russian: Estonian and English summaries).

 McCoy F. 1848.
 On some new fossil fish of the Carboniferous period.
-Annals and Magazine Natural History 2: 1–10; 115– 134.
+Annals and Magazine Natural History 2: 1–10; 115–134.

 Miles RS.
 1969.
 Features of placoderm diversification and the evolution of the Arthrodire feeding mechanism.
 Transactions of the Royal Society of Edinburgh 68: 123–170.

 Miles RS.
 1971.
 The Holonematidae (placoderm fishes), a review based on new specimens of Holonema from the Upper Devonian of Western Australia.
 Philosophical Transactions of the Royal Society of London 263: 101–234.

 Miles RS, Dennis KD.
 1979.
 A primitive eubrachythoracid arthrodire from Gogo, Western Australia.
 Zoological Journal of the Linnean Society 66: 31–62.

 Miller H. 1841.
 The old red sandstone.
-Edinburgh: J.
+Edinburgh: J. Johnstone.
-Johnstone.

 Newberry JS.
 1868.
 On some remarkable fossil fishes discovered by Rev. H. Herzer in the black shale (Devonian) at Delaware, Ohio.
 In: Lovering J, ed.
-Proceedings of the American Association for the Advancement of Science, 17th Meeitng held at Burlington, Vermont, August, 1867.
-Boston,
-MA: F. B. Dakin, Printer, 146–147.
+Proceedings of the American Association for the Advancement of Science, 17th Meeting held at Burlington, Vermont, August, 1867.
+Boston, MA: F. B. Dakin, Printer, 146–147.

 Newberry JS.
 1873.
 Descriptions of fossil fishes.
 Report of the Geological Survey of Ohio 1 (part 2): 245–355.

 Newberry JS.
 1878.
 Descriptions of new Palaeozoic fishes.
-Annals of the New York Academy of Sciences 1:
+Annals of the New York Academy of Sciences 1: 188–192.
-188–192.

 Newberry JS.
 1885.
 Descriptions of some gigantic placoderm fishes recently discovered in the Devonian of Ohio.
 Transactions of the New York Academy of Sciences 5: 25–28.

 Newberry JS.
 1888.
 On the fossil fishes of the Erie shale of Ohio.
-Transactions of the New York Academy of Sciences 7:
+Transactions of the New York Academy of Sciences 7: 178–180.
-178–180.

 Newberry JS.
 1889.
 The Palaeozoic fishes of North America.
 Monograph of the United States Geological Survey 16: 1–340.

 Obruchev DV.
 1964.
 Class Placodermi.
-Fundamentals of
-Paleontology: A Manual for Paleontologists and Geologists of the U.S.S.R., XI, Agnatha, Pisces.
+Fundamentals of Paleontology: A Manual for Paleontologists and Geologists of the U.S.S.R., XI, Agnatha, Pisces.
 Russian: English translation by the Israel Program for Scientific Translations, 1967.

 Obrucheva OP.
 1962.
 Armored fishes of the Devonian of USSR (coccosteidae and dinichthyidae).
 Moscow: Moscow University Press (in Russian).

 Ørvig T. 1951.
 Histological studies of placoderms and fossil elasmobranchs.
 I. The endoskeleton with remarks on the hard tissues of lower vertebrates in general.
 Arkiv foer Zoologi 2: 321–454.

 Over DJ, Rhodes MK.
 2000.
 Conodonts from the Upper Olentangy Shale (Upper Devonian, central Ohio) and stratigraphy across the Frasnian-Famennian boundary.
 Journal of Paleontology 74: 101–112.

 Patterson C. 1982.
 Morphological characters and homology.
 In: Joysey KA, Friday AE, eds.
 Problems of phylogenetic reconstruction.
 New York: Academic Press, 21–74.

 deQuieroz K, Gauthier J. 1990.
 Phylogeny as a central principle in taxonomy: phylogenetic definitions of taxon names.
 Systematic Zoology 39: 307–322.

 Schultze H-P. 1973.
 Large Upper Devonian arthrodires from Iran.
 Fieldiana (geology) 23: 53–78.